Pliner/EasyGelf/README.md

 ========
 Goals: to support up to date version of Gelf and provide reliable integration with popular .Net logging libraries.

 Now log4net and NLog are supported.
+Also Udp, Tcp and Amqp protocols are supported.

 ## Usage(log4net)